Skip to main content

 Mini Roulette by NetEnt

-Room was no longer an issue and online casinos could offer a theoretically unlimited number of games to their player base.
-This directly lead to the rise of multiple alternative versions of the traditional game.
-Mini Roulette is one such variation and it has seen a lot of popularity in recent years.
-Industry leader NetEnt has come out with its own take on Mini Roulette and in this article, we will take a look a what the company has created.
+Space was no longer an issue, and online casinos could offer a theoretically unlimited number of games to their player base.
+This directly led to the rise of multiple alternative versions of the traditional game.
+Mini Roulette is one such variation, and it has enjoyed a great deal of popularity in recent years.
+Industry leader NetEnt has released its own take on Mini Roulette, and in this article we will take a look at what the company has created.

 Visuals and Layout

-The graphics are in the usual NetEnt style, with high attention to detail, smooth animations and immersive background music.
-NetEnt has a track record of producing great-looking games and Mini Roulette does not disappoint.
-Playing this game is a joy and the visuals are partly responsible for that.
+The graphics are in the usual NetEnt style, with great attention to detail, smooth animations, and immersive background music.
+NetEnt has a track record of producing excellent-looking games, and Mini Roulette does not disappoint.
+Playing this game is a joy, and the visuals are partly responsible for that.

 Betting Limits

-Mini Roulette has very liberal betting limits, but there is a difference in how much you can put down on depending on the particular bet.
-Straight Up wagers are limited to $10, while you can only bet $20 on splits.
-Street bets can only go as high as $30, while Column and Corner wagers are limited to $40.
-However, the Outside bets will allow you to take much larger risks.
+Mini Roulette offers very liberal betting limits, but the maximum you can wager depends on the particular bet.
+Straight Up wagers are limited to $10, while you can bet up to $20 on Splits.
+Street bets can go as high as $30, and Column and Corner wagers are capped at $40.
+However, the Outside bets let you take much larger risks.

-All Red/Black, Odd/Even, Half-Dozen bets will allow you to stake up to $500.
-Of course, these may vary from casino to casino, so take these numbers with a grain of salt.
+All Red/Black, Odd/Even, and Half-Dozen bets will allow you to stake up to $500.
+Of course, these limits may vary from casino to casino, so take these numbers with a grain of salt.

 Special Features

-Other than different odds, Mini Roulette also introduces a version of the ‘la partage’ rule from French Roulette.
-Whenever the ball lands in the zero pocket, all bets (other than those place on zero, of course) will be refunded for half of their value.
-This will benefit players greatly, especially those who place Outside bets since those do not cover the zero pocket.
+Beyond the different odds, Mini Roulette also introduces a version of the ‘la partage’ rule from French Roulette.
+Whenever the ball lands in the zero pocket, all bets (other than those placed on zero, of course) will be refunded at half their value.
+This benefits players greatly, especially those who place Outside bets, since those do not cover the zero pocket.

-Overall, Mini Roulette is a condensed variant of the full version and is not all too different.
+Overall, Mini Roulette is a condensed variant of the full game and is not all that different.
 To put it simply, if you enjoy the traditional styles of roulette, you will also enjoy this one.
-The slightly increased house edge might put some players off, but that will only come into effect after thousands of spins.
-Therefore, we can definitely recommend this game you and hope that you will enjoy it as much as we did.
+The slightly increased house edge might put some players off, but that will come into effect only after thousands of spins.
+Therefore, we can definitely recommend this game to you and hope that you will enjoy it as much as we did.